Samsung/Tizen-CSharp-Samples/Mobile/ScreenMirroringSample/README.md

-# Tizen .NET Sample ScreenMirroring
+# ScreenMirroringSample

-The Sample ScreenMirroring application demonstrates how to implement a ScreenMirorring who wants to make ScreenMirroring service using Wi-Fi Direct.
+The ScreenMirroringSample application demonstrates how to implement a ScreenMirorring who wants to make ScreenMirroring service using Wi-Fi Direct.

 <table>
     <tr>